ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

         `account``: This specifies the account to be charged for the job's resource usage.

-These inputs will be parsed and the output will be passed down to submission and monitoring.
-To correctly prepare for the input and output, the user needs to identify the local HPC first.
-This should refer to the guidelines for each institution's HPC submission syntax.
+The correct input for these parameters should refer to the guidelines for each institution's HPC submission syntax.
 If you need to support your local HPC cluster, please refer to the `Quick Start: 2.
 Support Your Local Cluster` page from the menu bar on the left.

 How ARMer is used in EnzyHTP APIs
 ------------------------------------------------

-1. Developer Integration with Science APIs
+.. dropdown:: :fa:`eye,mr-1` Developer Integration with Science APIs`

     Developers using EnzyHTP can directly leverage ARMer's capabilities through the platform's APIs.